 One-on-one assistance to write applications using the online forms may be provided to applicants unable to access the online forms or unable to fill out the online forms in the English language.
 Interpreters can be arranged for these sessions if required.

-Information sessions and grant writing workshops can be arranged with the Corporate and Community Grants Officer (03) 8470 8504 or darebingrants@darebin.vic.gov.au)
+Information sessions are available on the Community Grants Website and grant writing assistance can be arranged with the Partnership & Grants Officer (03) 8470 8504 or darebingrants@darebin.vic.gov.au)

 Timelines & key application dates